 By plane, it is possible to travel directly to the regional Bonito Airport (BYO), 14 km from the city center.
-Another alternative is to take a flight to Campo Grande Airport (CGR), 300 km away, and from there take a rented vehicle, transfer or bus (#como-chegar-em-bonito-de-onibus).
-Flights to Bonito Airport are usually more expensive, but it is worth checking whether the time and cost of travel between Campo Grande and Bonito compensate for the lower price of airline tickets.
+Another alternative is to take a flight to Campo Grande Airport (CGR), 300 km away, and from there, take a rented vehicle, transfer, or bus (#como-chegar-em-bonito-de-onibus).
+Flights to Bonito Airport are usually more expensive.
+Still, it is worth checking whether the time and cost of travel between Campo Grande and Bonito compensate for the lower price of airline tickets.

-A transfer between cities can cost from R$ 100* the way, and the trip to Bonito lasts approximately 4 hours.
+A transfer between cities can start costing from R$ 100* the way, and the trip to Bonito lasts approximately 4 hours.

 Fox Tips 🦊:

 - If traveling by bus or plane, take a sweater with you because of the air conditioning;